DrMikeG/WiiBuzz/README.md

 # 2019_06_29

-In a flury of solder the other evening I assembled the 5V -> 3V power source for my torch controlling ESP using the LM1117 with two 10uF capactors connected to it.
+In a flury of solder the other evening I assembled the 5V -> 3V power source for my torch controlling ESP using the LM1117 with two 10uF capacitors connected to it.

 ![alt text](./readme_img/lm_power.jpg "LM")